lavantien/dotfiles/README.md

-# A robust Dotfiles - Make development environment setup into a science
+# A robust Dotfiles - Make dev environment setup into a science

 Quality Assurance by myself: **70%**